the-refinery/ember-devise-simple-auth/README.md

 ## Installing

-Currently this plugin works best with apps built with `ember-appkit-rails`.
-We will be adding support for any `ember-rails` apps soon, followed by full `ember-app-kit`/`ember-cli` support in the future.
+Currently this plugin works best with apps built with either `ember-appkit-rails` or `ember-rails`.
+We hope to be adding support for `ember-app-kit` in the near future.

-Install with bower:
+### Install client-side code with bower

 `bower install ember-devise-simple-auth`

+**Note:** Even though there is a gem associated with this plugin, you will still need to install the client-side code associated with this plugin.
+It is managed by the [Bower](http://www.bower.io) package manager.
+Here are [instructions for setting up Bower in a Rails app](http://joelencioni.com/blog/2014/01/03/integrating-bower-with-rails/).
+If you do not want to use Bower, then you can download an `index.js` files for either [ember-rails](https://github.com/d-i/ember-devise-simple-auth-bower/blob/master/globals/index.js) or [ember-appkit-rails](https://github.com/d-i/ember-devise-simple-auth-bower/blob/master/appkit/index.js) and place it in `vendor/assets/javascripts/ember-devise-simple-auth/index.js`.

-### Gem for Rails Support
+### Install gem for server-side support

 To support some small customizations in `Devise::SessionsController` you need to install our gem and update your routes.
 Add the following to your `Gemfile`: